-Medicare always starts on the first day of a month, after a 3-month qualifying period if a patient does standard in-center hemodialysis (HD).
-Medicare can start on the first day of the first month of dialysis when a patient starts training for peritoneal dialysis, home HD, or in-center self-care HD before the end of the qualifying period.
+For patients who do standard in-center hemodialysis (HD), Medicare always starts on the first day of a month, after a 3-month qualifying period.
+When a patient starts training for PD, home HD, or in-center self-care HD before the end of the qualifying period, Medicare can start on the first day of the first month of dialysis.
 When planning home training, be aware that the 3-month clock starts when the patient gets his/her first regular dialysis treatment—no matter where the dialysis occurs.5

 Medicare can be the primary or secondary payer for dialysis and transplant.
 Medicare is the primary payer when a patient: